-Importance of Spatial Data Science
+What is the Importance of Spatial Data Science?

 Spatial Data is used for a variety of reasons.
 It includes information about where events take place on different locations on Earth and provides detailed descriptions for things like Road Networks, Political Boundaries, and Borders, Development and Distribution of Urban Systems, Demographics of Specific Locations, Logistics Data, and other things.